Superdiffusion transition for a phonon Boltzmann equation: Introduction

-The magnetic field of intensity $B$ is constant and orthogonal to the plan of motion of the chain.
-The dynamics is given by the Hamiltonian dynamics described above on which is superposed a stochastic noise which exchanges continuously the velocities of nearest neighbor particles.
+We superpose to the deterministic dynamics \eqref{microscopic_system_intro} a stochastic noise which exchanges continuously the velocities of nearest neighbor particles.
 The noise \textbf{conserves the total energy} of the chain and \textbf{the total pseudo-momentum}{\footnote{We recall that the pseudo-momentum of particle $x$ is $p(x) +B\sigma q(x)$ where $\sigma =\left( \right)$.
-If $B=0$ the pseudo-momentum coincides with the momentum.
-If $B\ne0$, the momentum is not conserved by the Hamiltonian dynamics.}}.
+If $B=0$ the pseudo-momentum coincides with the velocity.
+If $B\ne0$, the velocity is not conserved by the Hamiltonian dynamics.}}.
 The goal of this paper is to understand the mechanism to cross different universality classes by varying the intensity of the magnetic field.\\